AriaSalvatrice/AriaModules/README.md

 Thanks to everyone who created open-source modules I could learn from and make songs with.

-Thanks to [Andrew Belt](https://vcvrack.com/) for creating VCV Rack and providing code suggestions.

 Thanks to [Jerry Sievert](https://legitimatesounding.com/) and [cschol](https://github.com/cschol) for their help with [QuickJS](https://bellard.org/quickjs/) integration.

 Thanks to [Silvio Kunaschk](https://github.com/qno/) for their help with continuous integration.